Timeline of the Tigray war (January–June 2021): 16 April

 Eritrea for the first time has publicly admitted its participation in Ethiopia's Tigray conflict, as it confirmed to the UN Security Council that it has approved to commence exiting its troops from the region.
 The Eritrean information minister released a letter online, written by the Eritrean Ambassador to the UN, confirming the country's involvement in the Tigray conflict.
 Also, the Eritrean U.N.
 Ambassador Sophia Tesfamariam strongly criticized the rape accusations alongside other crimes that were made against Eritrean troops, which she described as damaging to the credibility of the Eritrean culture.

 19 April

 EDF and ENDF started an offensive against the TDF guerrilla in Central Tigray, south of Shire.

 20 April

 Fighting between Ethiopian and Eritrea allied forces and Tigray defense forces was reported in Central and Northwestern parts of Tigray.
 Furthermore, an Ethiopian MI-35 helicopter was shot down by Tigray forces near Guya, killing the Ethiopian deputy commander of the East Air Base Division.

+22 April

+The Ethiopian National Defense Force (ENDF) killed 12 civilians in Gira Aras (Eastern Tigray) on 22 April 2021.
+Witnesses reported the perpetrators of this massacre as being Ethiopian soldiers.